What is the Lawyer Assistance Program (“LAP”)?

 LAP

 The Lawyer Assistance Program “LAP” is a free and confidential program offered by the N.C.
 State Bar.
-LAP has therapists on staff and provides intake, short term in-house counseling, referral to outside therapists/counselors or other treatment providers (including therapists who are part of the BarCARES network of providers), ongoing case management and long-term follow-up and support.
-LAP has a cadre of trained lawyer volunteers who have dealt with and overcome the most common issues lawyers encounter.
-These volunteers serve as mentors to lawyers who reach out to LAP and provide their own experience as to what worked for them.
-LAP also hosts lawyer peer support and discussion groups across the state.
+The LAP has therapists on staff and provides intake, short term in-house counseling, referral to outside therapists/counselors or other treatment providers (including therapists who are part of the BarCARES network of providers), ongoing case management and long-term follow-up and support.
+The LAP has a cadre of trained lawyer volunteers who have dealt with and overcome the most common issues that lawyers encounter.
+These volunteers serve as mentors to lawyers who reach out to the LAP and provide their own experience as to what worked for them.
+The LAP also hosts lawyer peer support and discussion groups across the state.

 BarCARES